 LICT provides an array of communications services, primarily in rural areas but with continuing expansions in adjacent urban communities, which are detailed in the Telecommunications Operations section of this report.
-Our history is principally as an operator of rural telephone service (known as Rural Local Exchange Carriers, or "RLECs"), with our principal operations in rural parts of California, Iowa, Kansas, Michigan, New Hampshire, New Mexico, Utah and Wisconsin.
+Our history is principally as an operator of rural telephone service (known as Rural Local Exchange Carriers, or "RLECs"), with our principal operations in rural parts of California, Iowa, Kansas, Michigan, New Mexico, Utah and Wisconsin.
 As the technologies, have evolved, so have our services.
+On December 31, 2019, we closed on the sale of our New Hampshire operations ("Bretton Woods") subsidiary, which holds the telephone company serving the community of Bretton Woods, New Hampshire, as well as a Competitive Local Exchange Carrier, or "CLEC" operations.
+In our financial statements, we are treating the results of the Bretton Woods companies as a discontinued operation.
+Accordingly, in the discussion below, on our operating results, the contribution of the Bretton Woods companies have been excluded from the 2019, 2018 and 2017 amounts.